The Quince Poacher blog has moved. Come join me at:

 For me, browsing though a cookbook is sometimes more than an exercise in finding a recipe, it often evokes fond memories of people, time and place.

-World of the East Vegetarian Cooking (1981).
+And so it is with the cookbook I used for this fortnight's challenge, World of the East Vegetarian Cooking (1981).
 I bought this book second-hand at a sidewalk stall late one autumn afternoon when I lived in Brooklyn, along with a Roberta Flack and Donny Hathaway album.
 Every time I look at this book it takes me back to my mid-20s, when life was a little bit more carefree and I was living a strange adventure in New York City.

-food-porn and hand-illustrated.
+It really is a lovely cookbook, published before the advent of food-porn and hand-illustrated.
 Each time I look at it I realise I simply don't use it enough.
 It features an extensive collection of Asian recipes that are very easy to make and particularly good for busy people.
 So I was glad of the opportunity to use it for this fortnight's cookbook challenge - rice/noodles.

 These noodles are a great summer dish, which you can prepare ahead and eat sometime later when it is just too hot to be in the kitchen, and the peanut sauce is delicious.
 I really recommend that you give this recipe a try.